Financial Wellness Statistics – 17 Interesting Findings

 (Source: NFCC)

-If you’re struggling with credit card debt, it’s important to seek help from a financial advisor or counselor.
-There are also many helpful resources available online and through credit repair and counseling services.
+If you’re struggling with credit card debt, seeking help from a financial advisor or counselor is crucial.
+Many helpful resources are available online and through credit repair and counseling services.

 About 80% of people younger than 34 failed a financial literacy quiz, with 27 states scoring C, D, or F for high school financial literacy